geobeyond/geoserverx/README.md

 -----------

-`geoserverx` allows `Sync`, `Async` as well as `CLI` Capabilities to talk to your geoserver REST APIs which makes it ideal to be used in software development project which relies on content of geoserver.
+`geoserverx` allows `Sync`, `Async` as well as `CLI` Capabilities to talk to your GeoServer REST APIs which makes it ideal to be used in software development project which relies on content of GeoServer.

 Here is a simplistic view of how geoserverx works under the hood
 ![architecture](/docs/assets/images/arch.png "architecture")